towns and cities

 culminating in the massive Citadel.
 While parts of these, notably the

-Rivotte gate, are mediaeval, most of the fortifications date from the
+Rivotte gate, are medieval, most of the fortifications date from the

 17th to 19th centuries, and are in part the work of Vauban.
 Centre for